isc-projects/kea/doc/sphinx/kea-messages.rst

     Relay address (giaddr) in client packet is empty.

 Logged at debug log level 40.
-A debug message issued when no relay address was specified to use for subnet selection.
+This debug message is issued when no relay address was specified to use for subnet selection.

 DHCPSRV_SUBNET4_SELECT_NO_USABLE_ADDRESS